 The RPD abides by the NIST-level assessments organized once every five years, as described in NIST-QM-I 8.8.
-To verify continued compliance with the requirements of the quality management system, the RPD conducts internal audits at least every two years in accordance with Guide RPD-G-10.
+To verify continued compliance with the quality management system's requirements, the RPD conducts internal audits at least every two years in accordance with Guide RPD-G-10.